TheHive-Project/TheHive4py/docs/examples/alert.md

 --8<-- "examples/alert/delete_bulk.py"
 ```

-In the above example we created two alerts and saved their ids in the `alert_ids_to_delete` variable just to pass it in the bulk deletion method.
+In the above example we created two alerts and saved their ids in the `alert_ids_to_delete` variable just to pass it to the bulk deletion method.